skorks/escort/README.md

 * Version support (your app can get the `-v` and `--version` based on specification)
 * Multi options (e.g. `my_app -x foo -x bar -x baz`)
 * You can mark options as conflicting with each other
-* You can mark options as depending on each other (NOT YET IMPLEMENTED)
+* You can mark options as depending on each other
 * Declarative validation support for each option, with multiple validation rules per option
 * Specify script arguments as required or optional (when arguments are required `my_app -g foo` will execute, but `my_app -g` will prompt the user to enter arguments)
 * Specify summary and description for your script as well as per command or sub-command